 I can’t shake the idea that each of the Biblical Feasts tell a thematic story when studied in order (or better yet, actually honored through DOING them in their proper seasons).
-It’s always reminded me of Pilgrim’s Progress, in the sense that the precise plot or the characters themselves don’t matter as much as the meanings of the names of the characters, or the imagery being described in the text.
+It’s always reminded me of Pilgrim’s Progress, in the sense that the precise plot or even the characters themselves don’t matter as much as the meanings of the names of the characters, or the imagery being described in the text.
 Of course John Bunyan snuck in very subtle man-made adjustments to some of the actual Biblical truth–but we don’t have that problem in the original Torah!

 For example, the Spring Feasts (Pesach, Matzah, and First Fruits) tell the story of Redemption, Sanctification, and the beginning of the process of Salvation.
 These are three distinct yet inseparable Holy concepts which are expressed in the correct order and timing by the themes in these distinct but inseparable Feasts.